pkrumins/dnode/README.markdown

 .listen(...)
 ------------

 Listen for incoming dnode clients.
-Pass in a port, host, block, or options object in any order.
+Pass in a port, host, UNIX domain socket path, block, or options object in any order.
 The block function if present will be executed with the remote object and the connection object once the remote object is ready for each client.

 If you pass a webserver (http.Server, https.Server, connect, express) to listen(), socket.io will be bound to the webserver and the dnode browser source